inUtil-info/node-red-contrib-whin/README.md

+# Update Feb 2022
+Whatsapp banned the shared number we were using.
+We leave the code open on this repo so that the community can take advantage of it.
+If you want to use whin, you can still use your own number.
+Thanks for using whin :)

 # Summary
 Node-red nodes that allow users to keep a 2-way Whatsapp communication with one's mobile.
 The package includes three nodes: